Ambetter Health Insurance Review (2026)

 UNDERSTANDING HEALTH INSURANCE PLAN TYPES

-• HMO (Health Maintenance Organization): Requires you to choose a primary care physician and get referrals for specialist care, with coverage limited to in-network providers except for emergencies.
+• HMO (Health Maintenance Organization): Requires a primary care physician and referrals for specialist visits.
+Coverage is limited to in-network providers except in emergencies.

-• EPO (Exclusive Provider Organization): Covers only in-network providers without requiring referrals for specialists, giving more flexibility than HMOs but no out-of-network coverage except emergencies.
+• EPO (Exclusive Provider Organization): Covers in-network providers only, but no referrals are required for specialists.
+No out-of-network coverage except emergencies.

-• PPO (Preferred Provider Organization): Allows you to see any provider without referrals and allows partial coverage for out-of-network care, though you'll pay more for services outside the network.
+• PPO (Preferred Provider Organization): No referrals required and partial coverage for out-of-network care, though out-of-network services cost more.

-• POS (Point of Service): Combines HMO and PPO features by requiring a primary care physician and referrals for in-network care while allowing limited out-of-network coverage at higher costs.
+• POS (Point of Service): Requires a primary care physician and referrals for in-network care, with limited out-of-network coverage at a higher cost.

 Where is Ambetter Health Insurance Available?